 Bubbly Outside of France

 Italy produces lots of sparkling wines.
 The most famous is Prosecco with its frizzante or spumante style.
-Spain is well-known for its Cava sparkling wine.
+Spain is well-known for its Cava Spanish Sparkling Wine.
 California produces excellent sparkling wine such as the Schramsberg, J Vineyards, and Iron Horse brands.